facebook/react-native-website/docs/optimizing-flatlist-configuration.md

 For functional components, move the `renderItem` function outside of the returned JSX.
 Also, ensure that it is wrapped in a `useCallback` hook to prevent it from being recreated each render.

-For class componenents, move the `renderItem` function outside of the render function, so it won't recreate itself each time the render function called.
+For class componenents, move the `renderItem` function outside of the render function, so it won't recreate itself each time the render function is called.

 <Tabs groupId="syntax" defaultValue={constants.defaultSyntax} values={constants.syntax}>
 <TabItem value="classical">